-The fabric clocks run at the LHC bunch clock frequency, the MGTs are clocked off multiples of the LHC clock.
-The jitter on the MGT clock path is tightly controlled with help of a PLL device.
+Both the FPGA fabric and the multi-Gigabit transceivers (MGT) need to be supplied with clock signals of appropriate signal levels and signal quality.
+The fabric clocks run at the LHC bunch clock frequency of 40.08MHz at LVDS levels.
+The MGT clocks are CML level signals, AC-coupled into the MGT clock pads of the FPGAs.
+The jitter of the MGT clocks has to be tightly controlled.
+Clock generation and jitter clean-up are performed on the L1Topo main board.
+The clock distribution trees are located close to the processor FPGAs.
 The clock fan-out chips chosen are devices with multiple signal level input compatibility, and output levels suitable for their respective use, either LVDS or CML.